The 4 Types of Data Analytics Explained With Examples

 - Prescriptive analytics

-Why understanding the types of analytics matters
+Why understanding analytics types matters

 Choosing the right approach helps avoid unnecessary work and encourages more data-driven decisions.
-It ensures your team is solving the right problems with the right level of effort and getting value from data without the noise.

 What is descriptive analytics?